Political Science Graduate Programs — Graduate Certificate, MPA, PhD

 Degree Requirements

-Once they are admitted, the program requires 42 semester hours and an ePortfolio.
-Eight core courses for a total of 24 hours credit are required of all students.
-The required 24 hours include 3 credit hours of an administrative internship in a governmental agency or nonprofit organization and 3 credit hours participation in a research project pertaining to the public sector.
-Students take an additional 18 hours of electives in either public administration, broadly conceived, or an approved concentration in a related administrative field or policy area.
+Once they are admitted, the program requires 36 semester hours (pre-service students) or 33 semester hours (in-service students) and an ePortfolio.
+Six core courses for a total of 18 hours credit are required of all pre-service students.
+The required 18 hours include 3 credit hours of an administrative internship in a governmental agency or nonprofit organization.
+Five core courses for a total of 15 hours credit are required of all in-service students.
+In-service students are not required to complete the internship.
+All students take an additional 18 hours of electives either through one of the graduate certificates offered by the MPA program or an approved concentration in a related administrative field or policy area.

 Details about the requirements are provided below.